Sapphire and Aquamarine

 You are more likely to come across much larger raw or ‘rough’ pieces of quality aquamarine than you are sapphire.
 It is not uncommon to find 10 to 30-carat rough aquamarine, whereas good quality rough sapphires are more likely to be found in sizes ranging from 0.5 to 4 carats.

-In comparison to sapphire, aquamarine is a relatively inexpensive and will generally fetch prices of $100 to $200 per carat.
+In comparison to sapphire, aquamarine is relatively inexpensive and will generally fetch prices of $100 to $200 per carat.

 So which should I choose?
 Blue Sapphire vs Aquamarine?